What is the paperless office?

 From a corporate social responsibility point of view, going paperless makes absolute sense.
-Globally, it's believed our paper consumption has more than doubled in the last 40 years, while ORS Group figures suggest that the average UK worker goes through 10,000 sheets of paper annually the equivalent of four boxes, which cost 40 in total.
+Globally, it's believed our paper consumption has more than doubled in the last 40 years, while ORS Group figures suggest that the average UK worker goes through 10,000 sheets of paper annually the equivalent of four boxes.

 While that may not seem quite a lot, the number becomes much more serious when you factor in how many employees there are in total in the UK and the estimate that some 6,800 of those 10,000 sheets per person are simply wasteful rather than necessity.

-From a financial perspective, better use of resources and reducing waste can only ultimately do good things for your overheads.
+From a financial perspective, better use of resources and reducing waste can only do good things for your overheads.
 Whether that translates to pure savings or just enables an organisation to divert extra resources to add value elsewhere, it can offer real benefits.

 There are risks, though.
 Digital data always raises security concerns, and whether information exists physically or digitally, the advent of GDPR will mean that businesses must keep much tighter control on all assets that contain identifiable data.